 - I’m not happy with my pay.

 - The compensation plan might be complicated.
-This makes it difficult (sometimes impossible) to figure out.
+This means that your drivers will have trouble understanding how they’re paid, and mistakes on paychecks are likely to arise.
 After a while, drivers begin to perceive they’re getting cheated somehow.

 - Inefficient dispatch procedures that lead to delays.
-Delays can lead to missed loads and missed loads reduces the weekly take home as not above.
-So it’s not the rate per mile, or even load, it’s the efficiency of dispatch.
+Delays can lead to missed loads, and missed loads reduces the weekly take home.
+So it’s not the rate per mile, or even load; it’s the efficiency of dispatch.
 Dispatching mistakes are also perceived as a lack of respect.
 Remember, perception is reality.

 - Mistakes happen.
 We’re human.
 But, mistakes made by shippers, load planners and dispatchers cascade down onto the drivers who are subject to variable pay.
 Mistakes directly cause drivers to make less money.
 Get personally involved in your dispatch office.
 Sit there for a couple hours every day.
 Listen and observe.
 Coach and train your dispatchers how to be more efficient.
 Invest in professional leadership training and in modern dispatch software (and learn how to use it).
 Demand excellence.
 When a mistake causes a driver to make less money, pay the driver the difference.
 And, most importantly, learn from the mistake so you don’t repeat it.